roman-ryzenadvanced/glm.47-launched-public-benchmarks-specs-here-/README.md

 ## ❓ FAQ: GLM-4.7 and the AI Coding Market

 **What is the best cost-effective AI for coding in 2025?**
-GLM-4.7 by Zhipu AI is a highly competitive, cost-effective SOTA model for coding.
-It provides performance comparable to **Claude Sonnet 4.5** at a fraction of the subscription cost, making it a compelling choice for developers prioritizing ROI.
+The market for high-performance, budget-friendly AI has expanded significantly in 2025.
+Leading the pack are **GLM-4.7 (Zhipu AI)**, **DeepSeek-V3.2**, and **Qwen-3 Coder (Alibaba)**.
+While all three offer performance comparable to **Claude Sonnet 4.5** at a fraction of the cost, GLM-4.7 is often preferred for agentic workflows due to its advanced "Preserved Thinking" architecture.
+DeepSeek remains a strong choice for raw logic, while Qwen excels in multilingual code generation.

 **Is GLM-4.7 better than GPT-5.1 or Claude Sonnet 4.5 for coding?**
-While **Claude Sonnet 4.5** and **GPT-5.1** represent the absolute peak of current LLM development, GLM-4.7 shows parity or leadership in agentic coding workflows, mathematical reasoning (AIME 25 score: 95.7), and multi-file debugging, all while maintaining a 200K context window.
+Objectively, **Claude Sonnet 4.5** and **GPT-5.1** currently hold the edge in massive-scale architectural planning and natural language nuance.
+However, GLM-4.7 has achieved parity or leadership in execution-heavy benchmarks (LiveCodeBench: 84.9) and mathematical reasoning (AIME 25: 95.7).
+For developers, the choice is often between paying for the absolute peak (Claude/GPT) or achieving 95% of that performance with GLM-4.7 for 1/20th the price.

 **How much does the GLM-4.7 coding tool cost?**
 The Z.AI Lite plan starts at **$9/quarter**.
 For API users, GLM-4.7 is priced at approximately **$0.60 per 1M tokens**, significantly undercutting the $15.00/1M token rate of premium Western models.